 What You Need to Know

-- Monthly costs are also set by the vendor, based on current market demand.
-This is a month-to-month agreement, which gives you flexibility to discontinue service as needed.
+- Monthly Costs: Monthly costs are set by the vendor based on current market demand.
+This is a month-to-month agreement, which gives you the flexibility to discontinue service as needed.
 But remember, no-contract goes both ways - pricing or terms can change at anytime.
 Some may offer a prepaid quarterly or annual option - but there's typically no refund should the vendor lose their plan before your prepaid term is up.

 - Have a Back-Up Option: We highly recommend having an alternate way online if you rely on one of these plans.
-Remember, these plans can get shut down or change terms of service with little notice by Verizon (for contract breach, your vendor not paying their bill, etc).
-We have heard feedback that some whose vendor got shut down also had their MiFi/Jetpacks blacklisted by Verizon (thus they could not be re-activated on other lines of service).
+Remember, these plans can get shut down or change terms of service with little notice.

 Vendors We Track

 This vendor listing is simply a courtesy for our audience to aid in their shopping process for those who have determined the risks of a third party vendor are acceptable.
 Our criteria to be listed here is simple - a vendor needs their own website with online checkout and the carrier the plan is on needs to be clear.
 We do not review vendors, their plans or report on terms of service that might apply - you need to continue that research.
 The vendor plans just simply change way too often.

 We do NOT review unlimited data plan resellers or vendors - this listing is in no way an endorsement or vetting for any vendor you see below.

 Please do your own continued research and evaluation.

 In our experience of tracking this style of plans for over a decade - most plans will work.. until they don't.